 - Opening up a dialogue with your customers: you’ll be surprised at how much you can glean from having informal, honest conversations with your customers about who they are and not just what they’re into at the moment.

 - Using Quora, Survey Monkey or Reddit to ask direct questions.

-Your brand should be politically neutral to appeal to everyone
+Your brand should be politically neutral

 Big brands are typically afraid of putting their head above the parapet on divisive issues.
 But we’re more connected than ever, and brands are acting more like humans than companies online, so consumers have come to expect brands to speak on the issues that are important to them.

 Sixty-four percent of consumers worldwide will make a purchasing decision based on a brand’s social or political position, according to the 2018 Edelman Earned Brand study.
 Belief-driven buyers are now the majority across all markets.

 It isn’t to say that you have to be part of every conversation, it’s to say that if there’s something that you want to say that is truly authentic to your brand, you can make some noise.
 Big brands who do this well are Dr. Bronner, Patagonia, and Chobani.

 And three to stay loyal to ’til the end